ACTL4001-T1-2022/github-showcase-page-eprv/README.md

 # Actuarial Theory and Practice A

 _"Tell me and I forget.
 Teach me and I remember.
-Involve me and I learn" - Benjamin Franklin_ PRIYANSHU IS SMELLY
+Involve me and I learn" - Benjamin Franklin_

+"With great power comes great responsibility" - Uncle Ben

 ---